 The preparation of the interim condensed consolidated financial statements requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements.
-Significant areas where judgment and estimates are applied include application of accounting policies, the recoverability of resource properties, uncertain tax positions, mineral resources and reserves, value added taxes, convertible debentures including the Note and the Amended Convertible Debenture, warranty obligation and notes payable including the Sandstorm Promissory Note, streaming arrangements, asset retirement obligations and valuation of certain other obligations.
+Significant areas where judgment and estimates are applied include application of accounting policies, the recoverability of resource properties, uncertain tax positions, mineral resources and reserves, value added taxes, convertible debentures including the Note and the

+Amended Convertible Debenture, warranty obligation and notes payable including the Sandstorm Promissory Note, streaming arrangements, asset retirement obligations and valuation of certain other obligations.
 Actual results could differ from these estimates.

-Financial Instrument and Risk Management
+Financial Instrument Risks and Risk Management

-Fair Value
+Fair Value Measurements

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-The fair value hierarchy establishes six levels in which to classify the inputs of valuation techniques used to measure fair values.
+The Company's financial assets and liabilities are initially measured and recognized according to a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets and liabilities and the lowest priority to unobservable inputs.